-Orchestr8 has successfully completed a large project in Europe for British Telecom as part of the corporation’s change in strategy.
+Orchestr8 has successfully completed a large supply chain management software project in Europe for British Telecom as part of the corporation’s change in strategy.

 BT has now adopted a demand driven approach for everything from delivering home broadband equipment and set top boxes to parts for engineers.
 It wanted a company which would be able to set up the new service and achieve the main aim of driving replenishment and inventory plans from real demand – rather than concentrating on trying to forecast what may or may not be needed.